DFSOPS/ThreatModellingWorkshop/Attack Scenario 4/STRIDE.md

     K[Denial of Service]
     L[Elevation of Privilege]

-    %% Threats Linked to Stages
+    %% Linking STRIDE Threats to Stages
     A --> G
     B --> H
     C --> I